The Constitution

 The objects of the Association shall be to:

-2. Preserve and improve such waters by restocking, permitting only fair and sportsmanlike angling; deciding by committee on the size and species of fish that may be taken from the association’s waters.
+3. Preserve and improve such waters by restocking and maintaining where possible, permitting only fair and sportsmanlike angling; deciding by committee on the size and species of fish that may be stocked or taken from the association’s waters.

 C3.
-The Committee shall meet at least six times a year to conduct the business of the Association and shall have power to call a Special General Meeting of Members at any time.
+The Committee shall meet at least once a month excluding December to conduct the business of the Association and shall have power to call a Special General Meeting of Members at any time.

 Any three members of the Committee shall have the power to call a meeting of the Committee.
 One hundred ordinary members of the Association shall have power to call a Special General Meeting by giving notice in writing not less than fourteen days before such meeting to the Secretary, with the object of calling it, and the Secretary shall give seven days’ notice to all members for all Special Meetings.